Rakowsky v. Federal Express Corporation

-We, along with the Pollins Law Firm, represent a former Security Specialist in the above-referenced lawsuit against the Federal Express Corporation (“FedEx”).
+We, along with the Pollins Law Firm, represent former Security Specialists in the above-referenced lawsuit against the Federal Express Corporation (“FedEx”).
 The Complaint alleges that the primary job duties of a Security Specialist (II, III, or Senior) constitute work that is non-exempt from overtime pay.
 By way of example, Plaintiff’s work duties included monitoring the sorting of packages and driver deliveries at Defendant’s warehouse/sorting facilities, conducting interviews, preparing incident reports conducting vehicle security audits, and maintaining and updating security files, reports, and caseload statuses in Defendant’s management systems.
 The Complaint further alleges that FedEx requires Security Specialists to work over forty (40) hours per week in order to complete all of their work.
 Instead of paying them overtime pay for all hours worked in excess of 40 hours per week, however, FedEx pays Security Specialists a salary and treats them as ineligible for overtime pay.

 Frequently Asked Questions